Singapore's foreign maids exploited by agents, employers

 SINGAPORE (Thomson Reuters Foundation) - The promise of a salary five times what she could make at home prompted Nabila to leave Indonesia and her family for a job as a domestic worker in Singapore.

-What she did not realize was that it would be eight months before she earned a cent because of deductions made by the employment agency that brought her to Singapore.
+What she did not realise was that it would be eight months before she earned a cent because of deductions made by the employment agency that brought her to Singapore.

 With a 17-hour working day that started at 5 a.m., a "very demanding" employer and dinners that consisted of leftovers, the 30-year-old said she was driven to despair.